chorus-ai/data_acq_SOP/sop-website/docs/Data-Uploading/Data_uploading.md

 #### Example of a DICOM Image Name
 `PersonID_20230101_101530_CT_01_001.dcm`

 This example would represent a CT scan for a patient, conducted on January 1, 2023, at 10:15:30.
-This image is the first in its series and the first in that series.
+This image is the first in its instances and the first in that series.
+Make sure instance and series match with dicom metadata.

 ## Update mechanism